 New York State requires schools to provide a remote-only option for families who choose not to send their children back to school.

 Orientation for all 6th Grade students, as well as students new to the Middle School in 7th Grade or 8th Grade, is on Wednesday 9/9 from 8:30–11:00am.
-The event will be in-person with a virtual option.
+The event will be remote.